mikaturunen/slush-generator-polymer-component/README.md

 ### Usage

-The generator assumes you are storing all your Polymer components in project/components/ directory.
-Navigate to your project directory and run the generator.
+The generator assumes that you run it in the project root.
+There's a support for providing the relative path for your external components inside the component you are creating.
+It defaults to `../../components/`.

 ```bash
 slush polymer-component